 4 cups water

 Cut beef into 2-inch cubes and season with salt and pepper.
 In a large, heavy-bottomed pot, heat oil on medium-high.
 Working in small batches, sear beef.
 Remove beef and turn down heat to medium.
 Add olive oil, onions, garlic, bay leaves, and salt and pepper.
 Cook until onions are translucent, 3-5 minutes.
 Return beef to pot, add tomato paste, water, and oregano.
 Salt and pepper to taste.
 Bring to a boil, then cover and simmer for one hour, stirring occasionally.
 Add string beans, and simmer 15 minutes more.
 Add potatoes, and simmer 20 minutes, or until potatoes are cooked through.
 Adjust seasoning if needed and serve with crusty Italian bread.
 Makes 6 servings

-Read the full article, How Saving Seeds Can Become A Family and Gardening Tradition, pp. 106-110 of the 2018 Farmers’ Almanac.
-Pre-order your copy today!
+This is an excerpt from the article, How Saving Seeds Can Become A Family and Gardening Tradition, pp. 106-110 of the 2018 Farmers’ Almanac.